 Jeff Koons and Ilona Staller

 In 1990-1991, Jeff Koons met Ilona Staller, more famously known as La Cicciolina.
 She was well-known as a Hungarian-Italian porn star who served in the Italian parliament.
-The two fell in love and produced a photography set called Made in Heaven that some argue are what shocked audiences to recognize Jeff Koon.
+The two fell in love and produced a photography set called Made in Heaven which some argue are what shocked audiences to recognize Jeff Koon.

 Made in Heaven (1989) was a series of explicit photographs of Jeff Koons and La Cicciolina having sex in baroque, elegant backgrounds and décor.
 This style was meant to mimic the luxurious look of oil paintings.
 However, since the two were as real as a person could get in a photo, the series created many arguments about where to draw the line between porn and art.
 According to Jeff, there was no line.